NI need to be pro-active on eligibility - O'Neill

 While Charles, along with Dan Ballard and Dion Charles, is a positive example of the eligibility rules as far as Northern Ireland are concerned, the challenge for O'Neill is losing players born in Northern Ireland who opt to play for the Republic of Ireland.

-Bristol City's Mark Sykes is the most recent high-profile example, with the Belfast-born midfielder having played for Northern Ireland up to Under 21 level and being included in three of O'Neill's senior squads before switching allegiance to the Republic in 2020.
+Bristol City's Mark Sykes is the most recent high-profile example, with the Belfast-born midfielder having played for Northern Ireland up to under-21 level and being included in three of O'Neill's senior squads before switching allegiance to the Republic in 2020.

 The 25-year-old made his senior Republic debut as a late substitute in November's friendly win over Malta, becoming the first Belfast-born player to represent the country in 76 years.